skbkontur/cement/README-module.yaml.md

       # A statement of build target
       target: Solution.sln
       tool:
-        # An assembling tool. msbuild - for MSBuild.exe at Windows and xbuild at *nix.
+        # An assembling tool. msbuild - for MSBuild.exe at Windows and xbuild at *nix. dotnet - for new .NET Core
         name: msbuild
         # msbuild version, the latest at default
         version: "14.0"